Eisenhower Matrix for Students

 DELEGATE

-• Respond to non-urgent emails from campus clubs
+• Respond to non-urgent club emails

-• Schedule a study group meeting for next week
+• Schedule study group for next week

-• Print lecture slides for the upcoming week
+• Print materials for upcoming lectures

 SKIP IF NEEDED